 We use emails for almost everything, from sharing holiday images with friends or tax documents with the accountants.
 Personal details, financial information, family photos, even social security numbers are usually shared via emails.
 Emails are one of the most integral aspects of our daily life, if our email access landed in the wrong hands, it has the potential to cause havoc, especially if you are living in a country with a high level of surveillance like 5, 9 and 14 eyes countries.
+Have you wondered, what is a secure email?
 There are ways to keep your email secure – some easy, while others seem complicated.

 How to Secure your Email?

 Well, this section cannot be discussed accurately without touching on what is secure email or what is a secure email account.
 To answer this question, what is secure email, it protect the content of email from being read by entities other than the initial intended recipients of the email.

 Tech experts have suggested tips to secure your email by applying day-to-day easy techniques.
 Here are some ways which will help you protect and keep your email confidential.